North and South Korea exchange gunfire across border at guard post

 The exchange of gunshots was the latest confrontation between the rival Koreas that technically remain at war.

+In a lengthy briefing held later on Sunday, an official at South Korea’s JCS said the gunshots did not seem a planned provocation, as the area where it occurred was farmland, but declined to provide a clear conclusion about the incident.

+“In absence of vision (for the target) and in the fog, would there be an accurate provocation?” the official said.

-Choi Kang, vice president of the Asian Institute for Policy Studies, says the timing of the ‘grey area’ provocation shows Kim is still in charge of the North Korean military.
+Choi Kang, vice president of the Asan Institute for Policy Studies, said he believed the timing of the ‘grey area’ provocation shows it could been planned to show that Kim was still in charge of the North Korean military.

 “Yesterday, Kim was trying to show he is perfectly healthy, and today, Kim is trying to mute all kinds of speculation that he may not have full control over the military,” Choi said.